-My interest in AI (which started around 1969) and my work on the The M-M project, originally came from my interest in defending Immanuel Kant's philosophy of mathematics in his (1781), and partly on a conjectured answer to the question: 'What would Alan Turing have worked on if he had not died two years after publication of his 1952 paper on Chemistry and Morphogenesis (Turing 1952).
-This is now the most cited of his publications. though largely ignored by philosophers, cognitive scientists and AI researchers.
+My interest in AI (which started around 1969) and my work on the The M-M project (since late 2011), arose out of my interest in defending Immanuel Kant's philosophy of mathematics in his (1781), and partly from my conjectured answer to the question: 'What would Alan Turing have worked on if he had not died two years after publication of his 1952 paper on Chemistry and Morphogenesis (Turing 1952).
+According to Google Scholar, this is now the most cited of his publications. though largely ignored by philosophers, cognitive scientists and AI researchers.

-I suspect that if Turing had lived several decades longer, he would have tried to understand forms of information processing needed to control behaviour of increasingly complex organisms produced by evolution, starting from the very simplest forms produced somehow on a lifeless planet produced by condensed gaseous matter and dust particles.
-That is the M-M project.
+I suspect that if Turing had lived several decades longer, he would have tried to understand forms of information processing needed to control behaviour of increasingly complex organisms produced by evolution, starting from the very simplest forms produced somehow on a lifeless planet produced by condensed gaseous matter and dust particles, later followed, over many millions of years, by increasingly complex organisms, with increasingly complex forms of information processing, including the kinds that led to the ancient mathematical discoveries reported by Euclid, presumably building on earlier discoveries concerning good ways to to solve practical problems.